Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Content

-* Six relics done of 16+ planned, with placeholder image and sound.
+* Six relics done of 16+ planned, with temporary images and placeholder sounds.
 * Six game modifiers, ranging from adding more relics at start to making the game harder.

 # Current State